IKIM-Essen/ClusterDocs/docs/paths/data-analysis.md

 Use [Class 2](../course/class-02-workflows.md) to organise the project, then [Class 6](../course/class-06-snakemake.md) for the ready managed workflow path.
-Use [Class 7](../course/class-07-nextflow.md) only as preparation when a reviewed community workflow uses Nextflow; that service is not yet released.
+Use [Class 7](../course/class-07-nextflow.md) when a reviewed community workflow uses Nextflow or nf-core.
 Use [Class 4](../course/class-04-containers.md) when an immutable runtime is more appropriate than an environment containing many small files.